 - Maintain various collections utilizing appropriate classification systems and train library students and staff as needed.
 Recommend and implement collection reorganization projects collaborating with the library staff.
 Shift the collection as needed, organize collections of books, periodicals, documents, audiovisual aids, and other reference materials for optimal user access.
 Order and maintain shelving, displays and other library equipment.

 - Provide professional reference services and library instruction to include actively engaging with library patrons to identify needs and interests, analyzing patrons’ requests and assisting with furnishing, or locating appropriate resources.
-Provide patron assistance at the circulation desk and helpdesk as needed.
+Provide patron assistance at the circulation desk, helpdesk and in the test center as needed.

 - Create and establish gold standard access to our online resources.
 Contribute to the development of the Library's online presence as part of the library team.
 Develop, maintain, and troubleshoot information access aids, such as web pages, electronic pathfinders, software programs, databases, online tutorials, and LibGuides.
 Collaborate with librarians, faculty and CWC staff to create, assess, revise, and maintain access to resources.